Vai Price Tops $1.00 on Top Exchanges (VAI)

-Vai (VAI) traded up 0.1% against the dollar during the 1-day period ending at 9:00 AM ET on September 24th.
-Vai has a total market capitalization of $4.89 million and approximately $11,038.70 worth of Vai was traded on exchanges in the last 24 hours.
-During the last seven days, Vai has traded 0.1% higher against the dollar.
-One Vai token can now be purchased for approximately $1.00 or 0.00001575 BTC on exchanges.
+Vai (VAI) traded 0% higher against the U.S. dollar during the 1-day period ending at 8:00 AM Eastern on September 30th.
+One Vai token can now be bought for $1.00 or 0.00001573 BTC on popular exchanges.
+Vai has a market capitalization of $5.16 million and approximately $6,546.76 worth of Vai was traded on exchanges in the last 24 hours.
+In the last seven days, Vai has traded up 0% against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.